This is where the magic happens!

 "I get a real buzz, when I do something a little bit brave.
 Last month I climbed a climbing wall.
 I categorically 'knew' I could never do it.
 But that day, I found a little bit of 'brave' - and I did it!
 Right to the top!
 I felt AMAZING!!!!
 So much adrenaline and endorphins!"

 Yes it feels icky - yes, we may have fear.
-Fear of being embarrassed, or what others may think, or of failing.
+Fear of being embarrassed of asking for a help from our friends and family, or what others may think, or of failing.
 And yes, we should listen to those feelings - they're there to protect us from danger!
 But it's a primal response from when we were living in caves, alerting us to 'real' danger.
 There are no sabre tooth tigers waiting to pounce.
 So listen to the fear, then assess whether there is actually any real danger.

 Our comfort zone is where our behaviours and routine minimise risk and stress.
 It's where we can relax - so you can see the appeal!
 The problem with comfort is that it can kill productivity and creativity.
 It can also mean you miss out on a world of opportunities.